-Home > FAQs > Internationalisation > How does the UGC support the universities to pursue internationalisation, and what has the UGC done to encourage the universities to attract more non-local students in addition to those from the Mainland?
+Home > FAQs > Internationalisation and Engagement with Mainland China > How does the UGC support the universities to pursue internationalisation, and what has the UGC done to encourage the universities to attract more non-local students in addition to those from the Mainland?

 How does the UGC support the universities to pursue internationalisation, and what has the UGC done to encourage the universities to attract more non-local students in addition to those from the Mainland?